Narasimhan-Lab/1000-genomes-natural-selection/README.md

 with the following parameter descriptions:
 * `TRAIT`: GWAS trait ID (e.g., A02B, A10, AA...)
 * `P_EXP`: p-value cutoff exponent for choosing significant GWAS SNPs (e.g., a `P_EXP` of 6 corresponds to using a cutoff of 1e-6)
-* `DATASET`: indicates whether the GWAS summary statistics are from Biobank Japan or UK Biobank (if you use a different dataset, you will have to edit the paths and headers in `polygenic_window_test.py`)
+* `DATASET`: UKB or BBJ, indicates whether the GWAS summary statistics are from Biobank Japan or UK Biobank (if you use a different dataset, you will have to edit the paths and headers in `polygenic_window_test.py`)

 The following variables will also need to be adjusted in polygenic_config.yml:
 * `out_path`: directory to save the polygenic scan results